Crown Castle Inc. (CCI) Shares Up Despite Recent Market Volatility

 CCI’s Market Performance

-CCI stock saw an increase of 4.86% in the past week, with a monthly gain of 2.73% and a quarterly increase of -3.34%.
-The volatility ratio for the week is 1.53%, and the volatility levels for the last 30 days are 2.78% for Crown Castle Inc. (CCI).
-The simple moving average for the last 20 days is 3.11% for CCI stock, with a simple moving average of -10.09% for the last 200 days.
+The stock of Crown Castle Inc. (CCI) has seen a 1.73% increase in the past week, with a 6.01% rise in the past month, and a -7.48% fall in the past quarter.
+The volatility ratio for the week is 1.75%, and the volatility levels for the past 30 days are at 2.51% for CCI.
+The simple moving average for the last 20 days is 2.77% for CCI stock, with a simple moving average of -9.23% for the last 200 days.

 Analysts’ Opinion of CCI